Steps to better financial wellbeing

 There’s no point being a loyal customer for utilities any more.
 Most of the time, it just doesn’t pay – switch your home insurance, broadband, mobile car insurance and utility bills every year.

-9. Join your company's pension scheme
+9. Look at what you’re paying into your company's pension scheme

 If you do all this, for many people, those nagging financial worries should be greatly reduced.
 While you won't be able to take your eye off the ball, you might be able to relax a bit more knowing you're on top of it all.